RunOpenCode/http/packages/http/README.md

 Angular ecosystem.

 However, library is not perfect, it is intended to cover the vast majority of use cases, GET, POST, PATCH, DELETE... requests, commonly used for REST and REST-like APIs.
-However, edge cases might occur which are not covered by this library.
+Edge cases might occur which are not covered by this library.
 For those, PRs are welcome.

 ## Features